galenhuntington/hpre/README.md

    bigBulkyFunctoinName (Just (a:b:_)) = ...
 ```

-Note the `i`/`o` transposition.
-This module will still compile
+This module will still compile (although perhaps with more warnings),
-(although perhaps with more warnings), but will error out at runtime
+but will error out at runtime if this case arises.
+If it's an uncommon
-if this case arises.
-If it's an uncommon case, this might suddenly
+case, this might suddenly occur in production weeks later and bring
-occur in production weeks later and bring down your app.
+down your app.

 This syntax appears to be motivated by mathematical notation, but
 mathematicians tend to use short identifiers (such as _f_ or **fib**),